ishusai/Whatsapp-development/README.md

 # Whatsapp-development
-This repository is to develop a chat application
+This repository is to develop last seen application